ocrmypdf/OCRmyPDF/docs/advanced.rst

 * ``unpaper``
 * ``qpdf``

-In each case OCRmyPDF will check the environment variable ``OCRMYPDF_{program}`` before asking the system to find ``{program}`` on the PATH.
-For example, you could redirect OCRmyPDF to ``OCRMYPDF_GS`` to override Ghostscript.
-The full list is below:
+In each case OCRmyPDF will search the ``PATH`` environment variable to locate the binaries.

-.. envvar:: OCRMYPDF_GS

-	Specify the location of the Ghostscript binary.

-.. envvar:: OCRMYPDF_UNPAPER

-	Specify the location of the unpaper binary.

-.. envvar:: OCRMYPDF_QPDF

-	Specify the location of the qpdf binary.

 Changing tesseract configuration variables